MicrosoftDocs/VBA-Docs/api/Access.Chart.PrimaryValuesAxisTitle.md

 ---

-# Chart.PrimaryValuesAxisTitle Property (Access)
+# Chart.PrimaryValuesAxisTitle property (Access)

 Returns or sets the title for the primary values axis.
-Read/write **String** .
+Read/write **String**.

 ## Syntax